-In the wake of these animal studies, much observational research has been undertaken studying the effects of artificial sweeteners in humans.
-Although one very recent study did report a link between sweetener intake and cancer risk , the majority of studies and reviews have found no such link [3, 4, 5, 6].
+Aside from this study, the majority of studies and reviews up until now have found no such link [3, 4, 5, 6].
 Both Cancer Research UK and the American National Cancer Institute have stated that artificial sweeteners do not cause cancer in humans [7, 8].

-Although safe to consume, some questions are still circulating as to the real benefit of sweeteners over sugar in health and weight loss.
+Although most artificial sweeteners are zero-calorie, some questions are still circulating as to the real benefit of sweeteners over sugar in health and weight loss.

 A common concern is the effect of sweeteners on appetite and weight gain.
-Although most sweeteners do not contain calories, it's thought their sweet flavour fires off the same reward centres of the brain as sugar, meaning we feel the same happy feeling as we do with the real deal.
-By feeding these pleasure centres, this also means we develop further cravings for sweet foods, especially considering the body doesn't get the actual energy it expects when tasting sweet food.
-The more sweet flavours we taste, the lower our tolerance for sweetness becomes.
-This has shown to increase our intake of sugar and calories overall .
-One study found that the sweetener sucralose actually illicted a stronger increase in appetite than sugar, particularly in women and those classed as obese , although this may not necessarily evoke weight gain according to a recent review .
+It's thought their sweet flavour fires off the same reward centres of the brain as sugar, meaning we get the same happy feeling as we do with the real deal.
+However feeding these pleasure centres means we develop further cravings for sweet foods, especially considering the body doesn't get the actual energy it expects when tasting sweet food.
+The more sweet flavours we taste, the higher our tolerance for sweetness becomes.
+This has been shown to increase our intake of sugar and calories overall .
+One study found that the sweetener sucralose actually elicited a stronger increase in appetite than sugar, particularly in women and those classed as obese , although this may not necessarily create weight gain according to a recent review .

 It's been suggested that artificial sweeteners may disrupt gut bacteria .
 Our gut is central to our overall health, with poor gut health being associated with a weakened immune system, irritable bowel syndrome and difficulty regulating blood glucose, meaning some studies have even found a link to type 2 diabetes .
 A chronic imbalance in the gut microbiome has also been associated with obesity , so it may be especially important to prioritise a healthy gut if you're concerned about your weight.
-Although several studies have identified a link between artificial sweetener intake and poor gut bacteria [16, 17], more research is needed to establish the true effect of artificial sweeteners on gut microbiota.
+A study published just last year looked at the impact of sweeteners on blood sugar control when dosed with sugar.
+Researchers found that saccharin and sucralose in particular impaired blood sugar response.
+They then transferred gut bacteria from participants to mice and looked at their response to the sweeteners, and the same thing happened!
+This suggests our gut microbiome might be involved, and that different sweeteners may produce individualised effects on the gut. .
+Several other studies have identified a link between artificial sweetener intake and poor gut bacteria [18, 19], however ultimately, more research is needed to establish the true effect of artificial sweeteners on gut microbiota.

-That said, a better solution to avoid the suggested effects on sugar cravings and the gut microbiome could be for us to adapt our diets to reduce the overall level of sweetness we are used to.
+That said, as evidence continues to emerge that may bring the long-term safety of artificial sweeteners into question, the ultimate goal is for us to adapt our diets to reduce the overall level of sweetness we are used to.
 By keeping an eye on both sugar and sweeteners, we may be able to 'train' our palate to be satisfied by a lower level of sweetness.
-This could help us to choose less processed products that contain sugars and sweeteners and nudge us towards a diet rich in whole, unprocessed foods.
+As opposed to a direct replacement, sweeteners may be suitable for short-term use as a ‘steppingstone’ to reducing sweetness tolerance.
+This can help us nudge us away from less processed products that contain sugars and sweeteners and towards a diet rich in whole, unprocessed foods.

+Of course, there’s no denying most of us enjoy sweet foods, and cutting them out completely is both unrealistic and unenjoyable!
+For the time being, occasionally popping a Splenda in your tea instead of sugar or switching your cola for a diet version are safe swaps to make to save on empty calories and free sugar intake.
 Scientific opinion is constantly being updated as new research emerges.
-For the time being, popping a Splenda in your tea instead of sugar or switching your cola for a diet version are safe swaps to make to save on empty calories and free sugar intake.